 \section{Introduction and related work}

 The field of dynamical systems has emerged early as a corner stone of scientific modeling, primarily due to the high demand for modeling temporally evolving systems in the natural and life sciences.
 For the most part, dynamical systems have been modeled ``manually,'' i.e., by humanly-prescribed differential equations or simulators inspired by, and validated in real-world systems.
 With the advent of machine learning and large data collection efforts, dynamical systems are increasingly learned from data.
 This new perspective also brought about a shift from an original focus on the \emph{forward problem}---solving given differential equations from different initial conditions for predictions---to the \emph{inverse problem}---finding the governing differential equation from observed trajectories.
-Learning the underlying dynamical laws simply from observing a system over time can be viewed as the ultimate goal of scientific discovery in many domains.
-A crucial pre-requisite for this goal becoming a reality is that the underlying law \emph{can in principle be uniquely determined from the given observations}.
+Inferring the underlying dynamical laws governing a system solely from observational data is a longstanding aspiration across numerous scientific disciplines.
+A fundamental prerequisite to realize this goal is the identifiability of the governing laws, i.e., that the true dynamics can, in principle, be uniquely determined from the available observations.
 If multiple different laws could result in the exact same observations, we are stuck.
 This is the problem of identifiability, as illustrated in \cref{fig:concept_figure}: could the observed data have arisen from only a single unique dynamic?
-While solving the inverse problem poses a host of practical challenges, no guarantees can ever be given for the generalization capabilities of unidentifiable systems.
+While solving the inverse problem poses a host of practical challenges, no guarantees can ever be given for unidentifiable systems.